Skip Header

 Start small and watch it grow

-And the added beauty of saving into your workplace pension is that you probably won’t even notice the extra 1% going out because it comes straight out of your monthly salary.
+The beauty of saving extra for your workplace pension is that you probably won’t even notice the extra 1% going out because it comes straight out of your monthly salary.

 The more you can save into your pension, the more likely you may be able to retire and maintain your current lifestyle.
-The trick is to save as much as you can afford now and try to increase your savings every year to ensure you’re best placed to enjoy your retirement.
+The trick is to start early, save as much as you can now, and try to increase your savings every year to ensure you’re best placed to enjoy your retirement.

 None